Monitoring customer churn is crucial for managing your subscription business, but tracking the rate alone is not enough.

 Step 1: Incorporate predictive analytics

 A vital step in churn analysis is incorporating customer churn prediction.
-Businesses should leverage subscription analytics tools that offer predictive capabilities, enabling them to identify at-risk customers through data-driven insights.
+Businesses should use subscription analytics tools with predictive capabilities to identify at-risk customers through data-driven insights.
 By integrating predictive analytics into the churn analysis framework, companies can create more effective, personalized strategies for customer retention, addressing issues before they lead to churn.

 Step 2: Invest in subscription analytics